Paul-Surridge/Sample-Works/README.md

 	1. Projects			x3 java/javaFX projects for review
 	2. Research			Concise research of java, kotlin and cloud technologies
 	3. Screenshots			Screenshots of x3 java/javaFX projects and from previous employer
-	4. Redundancy and Retraining	Summary of events of redundancy and subsequent retraining
+	4. Pandemic and Retraining	Summary of events of pandemic, redundancy and subsequent retraining
 	5. Software Principles		Summary of personal principles applied to all software
 	6. Software Proficiencies	Summary of research of java, kotlin, android and cloud technologies